Skip to Main Content

 My take on Whole30

-If you’ve flipped through a magazine or used social media recently, you’ve likely seen references to the Whole30 “not a diet” eating plan.
-In fact, it’s become so popular that Chipotle is rolling out a new menu item that’s officially approved by Whole30 (carne asada).
+If you’ve ever flipped through a wellness magazine or used social media, you’ve likely seen references to the Whole30 “not a diet” eating plan.
+In fact, it’s become so popular that Chipotle has a menu item that’s officially approved by Whole30 (carne asada).

 Whole30 is billed as a 30-day reset -- not a long-term diet -- so as a doctor, it’s not as concerning to me as the other fad diets I’ve written about.
 So if you need a strict eating plan to break some bad habits, this might even be a good place to start.
 (Just read this first: Putting restrictions on food is not healthy for everyone.)